ThomasBallardCI/m3-notes-app/README.md

 ## Testing

-Testing was an ongoing process as I built out the Quick Notes application, utilizing Chrome Developer Tools with console logging to ensure I was getting the required responses from the code as it was written.
+Testing was an ongoing process as I built out the Quick Notes application, utilizing Chrome Developer Tools with along with console logging to ensure I was getting the required responses from the code as it was written.
-There are two types of testing methods available: 'Manual' and 'Automated.'
-Both have been used in some form throughout the creation of the website questionnaire.

-* __Manual Testing__ Is done by an individual to see if they can use the product in a way that creates, finds, and results in bugs, or not, to ensure it behaves correctly for the user when pushed live.

-* __Automated Testing__ Is done by utilizing an automation framework or another tool or software suite to check for errors and bugs in code.

-### Known Bugs

-* No Known Bugs

 ### Validator Testing